karammulc/StreamTunes-Case-Study/StreamTunes SQL Clean and manipulation.md

+Background: A major music streaming platform, StreamTunes, aims to enhance its user experience and increase user engagement by leveraging data-driven insights.
+The company has acquired a comprehensive dataset containing information about the most famous songs of 2023 on Spotify, including track attributes, popularity, and presence on various music platforms.
+Objectives:
+Identify key factors that contribute to a song's popularity and success across different music platforms.
+Develop strategies to optimize StreamTunes' playlist curation and song recommendations based on user preferences and trends.
+Explore opportunities for cross-platform partnerships and promotions to expand StreamTunes' user base and market share.

 # StreamTunes Clean and manipulation

 - The Google Sheet process and SQL queries outlined below demonstrate the process of cleaning, manipulating, and preparing the Spotify Dataset for further analysis in R. The dataset was thoroughly checked for data quality issues, duplicates, and null values.